mher/flower/docs/config.rst

 address
 ~~~~~~~

-Run the http server on a given address
+Run the http server on a given address.
+Address may be either an IP address or hostname.
+If it’s a hostname, the server will listen on all IP addresses associated with the name.
+Address may be an empty string or None to listen on all available interfaces.

 .. _auth: